At the same time, if you’re thinking about selling in Berwyn or Cicero, it’s normal to wonder what’s actually worth fixing before you list.

 Why First Impressions Matter in Berwyn & Cicero

-Buyers often form an opinion in the first few seconds.
-In neighborhoods across Berwyn and Cicero, that first look shapes how they interpret everything else.
+For example, buyers often form an opinion in the first few seconds, and in neighborhoods across Berwyn and Cicero, that first look shapes how they interpret everything else.

 Interior Updates That Buyers Actually Notice